belgattitude/soluble-metadata/README.md

 ## Features

 - Retrieve metadata information from an SQL query (datatypes,...)
-- Rely on native database driver information (does not parse the query)
+- Rely on native database driver information (does not parse the query in PHP)
-- Provides an unified API, fast, lightweight and thoroughly tested.
 - Attempt to be portable (at least to the internal driver possibilities)
+- Thoroughly tested with different implementations (libmariadb, mysqlnd, libmysql, pdo).
 - MIT opensource license

 ## Requirements

 - PHP engine 5.4+, 7.0+ (HHVM does not work yet)
-- Mysqli or PDO_mysql extension enabled (Mysqli highly recommended)
+- Mysqli or PDO_mysql extension enabled (Mysqli recommended as it exposes more features)

 ## Documentation

- - [Manual](http://docs.soluble.io/soluble-metadata/manual/) in progress and [API documentation](http://docs.soluble.io/soluble-metadata/api/) available.
+ - This README and [API documentation](http://docs.soluble.io/soluble-metadata/api/) available.

 ## Installation